Federated Credential Management API

 }

 3.3.
-Accounts List
+Accounts endpoint

-The accounts list endpoint is fetched (a) with IDP cookies, (b) with the Sec-Fetch-Dest header set to webidentity, (c) without revealing the RP in the Origin or Referer headers, and (d) without following HTTP redirects.
+(a) with IDP cookies, (b) with the Sec-Fetch-Dest header set to webidentity, (c) without revealing the RP in the Origin or Referer headers, and (d) without following HTTP redirects.

 For example: